Wednesday 22nd November, Wellcome Collection, Euston Road, London | 7pm-8.30pm

 St George’s House, Windsor

-A major consultation involving global thinkers from across all sectors of public life and belief traditions, as well as grassroots practitioners and activists, will be hosted at St George’s House, Windsor.
+A major consultation involving global thinkers from across all sectors of public life and belief traditions, as well as grassroots practitioners and activists, was hosted at St George’s House, Windsor.
 The consultation, devised and instigated by the William Temple foundation, University of Chester, University of Worcester, Saltley Trust, University of Warwick, and the University of Birmingham, aims to curate a deep and strategic conversation about nation building and the role of institutional faiths and belief (both religious and nonreligious) in that task.

 Book launch: Theology and New Materialism: Spaces of Faithful Dissent | Dr John Reader